Dipoolx2/COW-Testing/README.md

 # Copy-on-write page fault testing
 Simple script that tests the number of page faults caused by initial memory mapping to COW zero buffers.
+Script works on macOS and Linux, not on Windows.

 Tests available both through explicit memory mapping and malloc.
 Usage: ```./cow_test <malloc|mmap>```.